usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _From Where You Came_, by Kara-Lis Coverdale
+- _VII: Beast of Arpocalyx_, by Botanist
 - _Thankful_, by Jeremy Passion, Melissa Polinar, Gabe Bondoc
 - _平庸之上_, by 9m88
 - _Steven Universe, Vol. 1 (Original Soundtrack)_, by Steven Universe